runtimesoftware/runtime-backup-manager/README.md

 # Runtime Backup Manager
-Backups up databases and folders on a computer (usually a server), uploads them to a remote storage (optional) and sends email alerts to server administrator (optiona).
+Backups up databases and folders on a computer (usually a server), uploads them to a remote storage (optional) and sends email alerts to server administrator (optional).

-Target Platform: Windows 7, 8, 10 with .NET Framework 4.6 or higher
+Target Platforms: Windows 7, 8, 10 with .NET Framework 4.6 or higher

-# Usage instructions and available options
+## Usage instructions and Available Options
 01. Download the setup from Installer \ Bin folder (rsb_setup.exe)
 02. Install on the computer you would like to backup
 03. Run the software from the shortcut created on desktop 'Runtime Backup Manager'